VorpalBlade/chezmoi_modify_manager/README.md

 [ [lib.rs] ] [ [crates.io] ] [ [AUR] ]

 NOTE!
 This is version 2, which is a rewrite in Rust.
-See the [conversion guide](doc/conversion.md) if you are upgrading from the previous Python version.
+See the [migration guide](doc/migration.md) if you are upgrading from the previous Python version.
 Good news: This version is ~50x faster.

 Addon for [chezmoi](https://www.chezmoi.io/) for deals with settings files that